JakeMurrayMcGuirk/X00197631_CA3/README.md

 ## Security and Performance Testing
 ### Dependency security testing
 Based my dependency security testing off of the lab material.
 Stored the NVD API Key as a variable in my environment to avoid leaking the API Key via my yml file accidentally.
 Used OWASP Dependency check to check security of dependencies and for vulnerable packages.
 GitLeaks was configured to scan all commits and files.
-Results uploaded to pipeline as artifacts.

 ### Performance Testing
 I used pytest-benchmark to write performance tests for the application.
 I used the pytest-benchmark documentation (https://pytest-benchmark.readthedocs.io/en/latest/), and a browserstack tutorial (https://www.browserstack.com/guide/python-performance-testing) as well as assistance from ChatGPT to write my performance tests and integrate them with my Azure DevOps pipeline and yml file.